Do PSA Graded Cards Sell For A Premium vs SGC & Beckett?

 Examining Grading Premiums of Modern Era Cards

-Now lastly, my thesis before starting this was that PSA would command a slight premium versus SGC (and BVG to a larger extent) in Pre-War and Vintage cards.
-However, my guess was that for modern stuff, Beckett may have an advantage
+Lastly, my thesis before starting this was that PSA would command a slight premium over SGC (and BVG to a greater extent) in Pre-War and Vintage cards.
+However, I guessed that for modern stuff, Beckett may have an advantage.ย

 psa-9-jordan